chef/kitchen-vcenter/README.md

 Any passed Ruby code will be executed with the `ip` variable (as discovered by VMware) available.
 The returned value will then be used as new IP.
 As you can use arbitrary Ruby code, it is possible to do complex arithmetics or even implement remote API/IPAM lookups.

-Windows by default does only allow WinRM connections from the local subnet.
-In a 1:1 NAT situation, you either have to open up the firewall before, when creating the template, or you can use a post create script like this:
+The Windows default behavior allows only WinRM connections from the local subnet.
+There are two options for a 1:1 NAT situation, either open up the firewall at the time you create the template or open it with a post-create script, for example:

 ```
 platforms: